Tighter Bounds on Directed Ramsey Number R(7): Improved Bounds on

 \subsection{Lower Bound: $R(7) > 33$}

-Using CaDiCaL, we've been able to find several $TT_7$-free tournaments on 33 vertices (the largest previously known was on 31 vertices), increasing the lower bound on $R(7)$.
-One structure that works for this is creating a vertex with inneighborhood $ST_{25}$ and outneighborhood 7 generic vertices (we refer to this structure as $ST_{25}$ extended through a pivot to 7 generic vertices).
-However, when we increased the outneighborhood to 8 generic vertices, CaDiCaL ran for days without reaching an answer either way; as such, we suspect no such tournament exists.
-A different 33-vertex $TT_7$-free tournament, with possibly interesting structure, is shown in Figure~\ref{33-Vertex Tournament}.
-The repository\footnote{\url{https://github.com/neimandavid/Directed-Ramsey}} contains 84 non-isomorphic 33-vertex $TT_7$-free tournaments.
+Using CaDiCaL, we've been able to find several $\mathit{TT}_7$-free tournaments on 33 vertices (the largest previously known was on 31 vertices), increasing the lower bound on $R(7)$.
+One structure that works for this is creating a vertex with inneighborhood $\mathit{ST}_{25}$ and outneighborhood 7 generic vertices (we refer to this structure as $\mathit{ST}_{25}$ extended through a pivot to 7 generic vertices).
+However, when we increased the outneighborhood to 8 generic vertices, CaDiCaL ran for days without reaching an answer either way.
+A different 33-vertex $\mathit{TT}_7$-free tournament, with possibly interesting structure, is shown in Figure~\ref{33-Vertex Tournament}.
+Our GitHub repository contains 84 33-vertex $\mathit{TT}_7$-free tournaments, representing 49 isomorphism classes.
+McKay has since used local search techniques to expand this to 5303 isomorphism classes, none of which extend to 34 vertices ~\cite{McKay}.